MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

 * At least 4GB of RAM
 * At least 80GB SSD
 * Less than 2.5kg
-* At least 15" display size with a resolution of more than 1366x768; not glossy
+* At least 15" display size with a resolution of more than 1366x768 (I am very close to the screen and I don't want to be able to see single pixels); the screen should be not glossy, because I would like to work outside in the summer
 * It has to have dual band WLAN, sometimes also called 2x2 WLAN.
 I really want to have a good connectivity.
 * Good Keyboard (no numblock required)
 * At least 4 hours running time on battery.
 It it is less than 6 hours, then the weight of the notebook plus its power supply pack has to be less than 2.5kg
 * It has to be silent (less than 30 db(A) in normal mode)
 * <kbd>Ctrl</kbd> at the lower left (so: no thinkpads)
+* A SD-Card Reader would be nice.
+I don't care about other card readers.

 By the way, while searching for notebooks I discovered that much of the data on Amazon is wrong.
 See for example the dimensions of